Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: Numerical Results

 \subsubsection{Trade-off Region}

 In Fig. \ref{fig:multiple_user_pareto}, the trade-off region between the communication throughput and the beampattern matching error is studied, which is obtained by averaging over $50$ random channel realizations for each scheme.
-For the proposed NOMA-inspired ISAC framework, we set $Q=1$.
-It can be seen that the proposed NOMA-inspired ISAC framework achieves larger trade-off region than the other benchmark schemes.
-In particular, although only one beam of the sensing signal is exploited to transmit the multicast information, the NOMA-inspired ISAC still significantly outperforms the Ideal-SenIC ISAC.
+For the proposed NOMA-inspired ISAC framework, we set $M=1$.
+It can be seen that the proposed NOMA-inspired ISAC framework achieves a larger trade-off region than the other benchmark schemes.
+In particular, although only one beam of the sensing signal is exploited to transmit the extra information stream, the NOMA-inspired ISAC still significantly outperforms the Ideal-SenIC ISAC.
 The reason behind this can be explained as follows.
-The obtained sensing signal is dominated by the beam corresponding to the largest eigenvalue, which can be used to carry the multicast information for achieving considerable rate.
-Meanwhile, the other beams of the sensing signal have very low power, thus making negligible interference on the communication.
+The obtained sensing signal is dominated by the beam corresponding to the largest eigenvalue, which can be used to carry the extra information stream for achieving a considerable rate.
+Meanwhile, the other beams of the sensing signal have very low power, thus making negligible interference to communication.
 This fact is also revealed by the result achieved by the NOMA-SenIC ISAC framework, where even only one beam of the sensing signal is eliminated but the achieved performance is close to that of Ideal-SenIC ISAC.
-Finally, the No-SenIC ISAC and Com-ISAC frameworks have the worst performance due to the sensing interference and the lack of transmit DoFs, respectively.
+Finally, the No-SenIC ISAC and Com-ISAC frameworks have the worst performance due to the sensing interference and the lack of transmitting DoFs, respectively.
 These results are consistent with \textbf{Proposition \ref{proposition_2}} and \textbf{Remark \ref{remark:multiple}}.